New Zealand Formula Pacific Race

 Notes on the cars:

 - Lola T360 ['AU1'] (Andrew Miedecke): Believed to be the prototype T360, which was tested at Silverstone and then used to facilitate construction of production jigs.
 It was a complete car when acquired by Don Baker of Dolphin Racing and Lola agent Glen Abbey, but dismantled and shipped to Australia in parts, where it was given the identity 'AU1'.
 Fitted with a Ford twin cam engine for ANF2, and raced by Chris Farrell, Graeme Lawrence, and Kevin Bartlett.
+Acquired by Fred Gibson from the Bartlett-Abbey organisation in mid-1974.
 To Doug McArthur for 1975 and 1976, then to Andrew Miedecke and rebuilt as a Formula Pacific for the 1977 New Zealand series.
 Returned to Australia for John Davis to race as an ANF2 in 1977, then converted to the new single-cam ANF2 and raced by Davis in 1978.
 Then to Jim Hunter but remained unused until it reappeared in historic racing in 1989.
 Bought by Colin Haste (Port Macquarie, NSW, Australia) in 2002, and still with him in 2013.

 - Lola T460 [HU15] (Beng Soeswanto): New to American Ted Wentz and raced in the 1976 Indylantic series, entered by Swan Lager Racing.
-The car remained in Lola's ownership, and was sold at the end of the season via Albert Poon to Indonesian racer Beng Soeswanto, who raced it in the New Zealand Formula Pacific Internationals in January 1977, then in Southeast Asian raced later that year.
+The car remained in Lola's ownership, and was sold at the end of the season via Albert Poon to Indonesian racer Beng Soeswanto, who raced it in the New Zealand Formula Pacific Internationals in January 1977, then in Southeast Asian races later that year.
+He crashed the car at Penang in May 1977, but was back out for the Macau GP in November.
 Believed to have been retained for 1978.

-- Chevron B29 [29-75-30] (David Oxton): New to Team Warsteiner Eurorace for Hans Binder to drive in Formula 2, using a BMW engine.
-Then to Brian Redman who drove it in the 1976 New Zealand Internationals, still with its 2-litre BMW engine, as part of the Fred Opert team.
+- Chevron B29 [29-75-30] (David Oxton): Built as a works development car, and tested by Brian Redman.
+Then entered by Jörg Obermoser's Team Warsteiner Eurorace for Hans Binder to drive in Formula 2 with a Rosche BMW engine, when it was reported to be chassis 32.
+Brian Redman drove it in the 1976 New Zealand Internationals, still with its 2-litre BMW engine, this time as part of the Fred Opert team.
 Sold in New Zealand to David Oxton, fitted with a Formula Pacific BDA engine and raced in the New Zealand Formula Pacific series in January 1977.
 Then to Eric Morgan for Gold Star and International races from 1977 to 1981.
 Sold to Chris Read for 1982.
 Later history with the car indicates that it was sold by Read to Kenny Smith in 1991, then to Brian Sampson in 1992, then Peter Whelan in 2000, and Miles Jackson in 2008.

 - March 76B (Ken Smith): Sold via Doug Shierson to Ken Smith (New Zealand) and debuts in early 1977 New Zealand races.
 Retained to 1981 then sold to Warren Binning.
 Returned to Smith in 1982 and retained to at least 2003.